kucrut/bedrock/README.md

 └── composer.lock
 ```

-The organization of WP Base is similar to putting WordPress in its own subdirectory but with some improvements.
+The organization of WP Stack is similar to putting WordPress in its own subdirectory but with some improvements.

 * `wp-content` (or maybe just `content`) has been named `app` to better reflect its contents.
 It contains application code and not just "static content".
 It also matches up with other frameworks such as Symfony and Rails.
 * `wp-config.php` remains in the root because it's required by WP, but it only acts as a loader.
 The actual configuration files have been moved to `config/` for better separation.